Infectious bursal disease

-Infectious bursal disease (IBD), also known as Gumboro disease, infectious bursitis and infectious avian nephrosis, is a highly contagious disease of young chickens and turkeys caused by infectious bursal disease virus (IBDV), characterized by immunosuppression and mortality generally at 3 to 6 weeks of age.
+Infectious bursal disease (IBD), also known as Gumboro disease, infectious bursitis, and infectious avian nephrosis, is a highly contagious disease of young chickens and turkeys caused by infectious bursal disease virus (IBDV), characterized by immunosuppression and mortality generally at 3 to 6 weeks of age.
 The disease was first discovered in Gumboro, Delaware in 1962.
 It is economically important to the poultry industry worldwide due to increased susceptibility to other diseases and negative interference with effective vaccination.
-In recent years, very virulent strains of IBDV (vvIBDV), causing severe mortality in chicken, have emerged in Europe, Latin America, South-East Asia, Africa and the Middle East.
-Infection is via the oro-fecal route, with affected bird excreting high levels of the virus for approximately 2 weeks after infection.
+In recent years, very virulent strains of IBDV (vvIBDV), causing severe mortality in chicken, have emerged in Europe, Latin America, South-East Asia, Africa, and the Middle East.
+Infection is via the oro-fecal route, with affected birds excreting high levels of the virus for approximately 2 weeks after infection.
 The disease is easily spread from infected chickens to healthy chickens through food, water, and physical contact.

 Virology

-IBDV is a double-stranded RNA virus that has a bi-segmented genome and belongs to the genus Avibirnavirus of family Birnaviridae.
+IBDV is a double-stranded RNA virus belonging to the genus Avibirnavirus of family Birnaviridae.
+It has a non-enveloped, icosahedral capsid that is about 55-65 nanometers (nm) in diameter.
 There are two distinct serotypes of the virus, but only serotype 1 viruses cause disease in poultry.
 At least six antigenic subtypes of IBDV serotype 1 have been identified by in vitro cross-neutralization assay.
 Viruses belonging to one of these antigenic subtypes are commonly known as variants, which were reported to break through high levels of maternal antibodies in commercial flocks, causing up to 60 to 100 percent mortality rates in chickens.
 With the advent of highly sensitive molecular techniques, such as reverse transcription polymerase chain reaction (RT-PCR) and restriction fragment length polymorphism (RFLP), it became possible to detect the vvIBDV, to differentiate IBDV strains, and to use such information in studying the molecular epidemiology of the virus.

-IBDV genome consists of two segments, A and B, which are enclosed within a nonenveloped icosahedral capsid.
-The genome segment B (2.9 kb) encodes VP1, the putative viral RNA polymerase.
+IBDV has a bi-segmented genome consisting of two segments, A and B. The genome segment B (2.9 kb) encodes VP1, the putative viral RNA polymerase.
 The larger segment A (3.2 kb) encodes viral proteins VP2, VP3, VP4, and VP5.
-Among them, VP2 protein contains important neutralizing antigenic sites and elicits protective immune response and most of the amino acid (AA) changes between antigenically different IBDVs are clustered in the hypervariable region of VP2.
-Thus, this hypervariable region of VP2 is the obvious target for the molecular techniques applied for IBDV detection and strain variation studies.
+VP2 forms the virus capsid and contains important antigenic domains, including the VP2 variable domain, which is where most of the amino acid (AA) changes between antigenically different IBDVs are clustered.
+Thus, this region of VP2 is the obvious target for the molecular techniques applied for IBDV detection and strain variation studies.
+VP3 is another major structural protein located within the virus particle and is essential for the activity of VP1 and the assembly of VP2.
+VP4 is a protease involved in virus maturation, and VP5 is a non-structural protein that is important for release of the virus from infected cells.